Our About page gives a great introduction to the the Mr. Appliance Academy training.

 A. If you want to receive a Master Certification, then you must successfully complete Core Appliance Repair Training course and the Advanced Courses Bundle with test scores of 90% or higher (on EACH test, not an average).
 Please see this page for a full description of Master Certification.

 A. Since all of the coursework is self-paced, the length of time to complete the courses varies with each student.
 But we can give you a general idea.
-If you work at a steady pace, doing at least 4-6 lessons per week, you can complete Fundamentals in about 2 months, and the other technical courses in about a month each.
-On the other hand, if you are taking Fundamentals full-time, it can be completed in a matter of a couple of weeks.
+If you work at a steady pace, doing at least 4-6 lessons per week, you can complete Core in about 2 months, and the other technical courses in about a month each.
+On the other hand, if you are taking Core full-time, it can be completed in a matter of a couple of weeks.

 Here are approximate time ranges for the courses.
 Techs who have a stronger background in electricity and are more comfortable in a learning environment (studying, taking tests) will be on the shorter end.
 Techs who are complete novices or need more interactive help from us to master the material will take longer.